com-480-data-visualization/project-2023-ak_team/Milestone2.md

 - Apply visual design and aesthetics:

-    Choose appropriate colors, fonts, and visual encodings for your visualization, and design the overall layout using HTML/CSS.
+    Choose appropriate colors, fonts, and visual encodings for our visualization, and design the overall layout using HTML/CSS.

 - Incorporate storytelling elements: